Auto Parts air freight from Mexico to United States

 Imports from the US often involve high-value goods: medical equipment, semiconductors, aerospace parts, pharmaceuticals, and specialized machinery.
 The approximately 9-hour flight time makes air freight the logical choice for time-sensitive or valuable shipments.

 The US and the EU do not have a free trade agreement, so standard EU import duties apply.
 Additional MDR/IVDR requirements apply for pharmaceuticals and medical devices when imported into the EU.
-Aerospace parts fall under EASA regulations and require specific certificates (EASA Form 1 or FAA 8130-3).
+Aerospace parts are subject to EASA regulations and require specific certificates (EASA Form 1 or FAA 8130-3).

 - Medical and surgical equipment